-As part of a new series, we’re asking members of Chorus (our free-to-join micro-business community) to share their experiences of being self-employed.
+As part of a new series, we’re asking members of Crunch Crunch Chorus (our free-to-join micro-business community) to share their experiences of becoming self-employed.

 I’m a freelance sound engineer.
 I specialise in mixing, recording, boom operation, foley, and sound designer for TV and film.
 One day I could be working on a television set mic’ing up actors to ensure that all dialogue is recorded to the highest standard, and the next day working in post-production creating sound effects and mixing audio.

 This is either done in studios or at home in my home studio.